truenas/documentation/content/en/hub/tasks/scheduled/rsync.md

 the ssh key pair was created for.
 In the example given, the user is root.
 Choose a direction for the rsync task.
 When *push* is selected, data from the *host* dataset copies to the *remote* dataset.
-When *pull* is selected, data form the *remote* dataset is copied into the *host* dataset.
+When *pull* is selected, data from the *remote* dataset is copied into the *host* dataset.
 An optional description can be specified.
 Select a schedule for the rsync task to run on.
 If a custom schedule is desired, select *Custom* and fill out the custom scheduler to meet your needs.
 The custom scheduler can accept standard